 In 2006, Susan started her own wildlife conservation and preservation foundation, “Susan Sommer-Luarca for Habitat”.
 Susan is committed to her vision of garnering awareness to the preservation of wildlife and its natural habitat.
 In support of this mission, some of Susan’s paintings of wildlife are regularly sized to huge multi-story indoor and outdoor murals.

 Susan served as a board member, national spokesperson, and helps raise funds for the Alzheimer’s Association.
 Susan began the first “Memories in the Making” painting therapy for Alzheimer’s patients in southwest Missouri.
 Her mother was stricken with early-onset Alzheimer’s.
 Thanks to the program, this therapy is now benefiting many patients yearning to express themselves.
 Susan is the Official artist of the Cattle Baron’s Ball, and in addition, provides painting therapy for children suffering with the disease by creating an original art piece with them and their families each year.
 Her tremendous efforts benefit the largest fund raising event for the American Cancer Society.
-Susan and her husband have lost several family members and friends to cancer, including their parents, so this cause is also very near to her heart.
+Susan has lost several family members and friends to cancer, including her parents, so this cause is also very near to her heart.

 Copyright 2019 Susan Sommer-Luarca | All Rights Reserved